golisitaram007/react-reduction-assignment/README.md

 3. Run: `npm install` or `yarn install`
 4. After install, run: `npm run start` or `yarn start`
 5. It will open your browser(http://localhost:3000)

-## Assignment Tasks

-Route to Search page by (http://localhost:3000/search)